You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 A 2024 review in Frontiers in Psychiatry highlights that ADHD involves altered dopaminergic and noradrenergic signaling in key frontostriatal and cerebellar circuits responsible for attention, reward processing, and arousal regulation.
 Rather than a simple dopamine deficiency, ADHD appears to reflect imbalanced catecholamine transmission that disrupts both cognitive control and the regulation of alertness.
 This dysregulation can sustain neural arousal and mental activity into the evening, contributing to sleep–onset delays, racing thoughts, and restlessness when winding down.

-Stress, Overstimulation, and Overthinking
+Stress, Overstimulation and Overthinking

-The NHS explains that stress and anxiety are leading causes of insomnia, often making it harder for the mind and body to relax before bed (NHS – causes of insomnia).
 These factors can be especially intense for people with ADHD, where emotional regulation challenges, sensory overstimulation, and racing thoughts can heighten nighttime restlessness.
-This combination often keeps the mind in a state of overactivity, delaying sleep and reinforcing the ADHD–insomnia cycle.
+This combination often keeps the mind in a state of overactivity, delaying sleep and reinforcing the ADHD and insomnia cycle.

 The Vicious Cycle: How Poor Sleep Feeds ADHD Symptoms

 When people with ADHD do not get enough sleep, the effects show up quickly.
-UK research has shown that up to 75% of adults with ADHD experience sleep problems, and that deprivation can be as impairing as other core symptoms such as inattention or impulsivity (Berkshire Healthcare NHS Foundation Trust – ADHD and Sleep
+UK research has shown that up to 75% of adults with ADHD experience sleep problems, and that deprivation can be as impairing as other core symptoms, such as inattention or impulsivity (Berkshire Healthcare NHS Foundation Trust – ADHD and Sleep).

 Poor sleep reduces focus, increases irritability, and worsens impulse control, creating what clinicians describe as an ADHD–insomnia feedback loop.
-The resulting fatigue and emotional strain often lead to burnout; a state of exhaustion, low motivation, and declining daily productivity.
+The resulting fatigue and emotional strain often lead to burnout, a state of exhaustion, low motivation, and declining daily productivity.

 Understanding and addressing this cycle is key to managing ADHD symptoms more effectively and improving long term wellbeing.